 Sharing Scientific Discoveries

 Approximately every five years, a North American Radio Science (NARS) meeting is organized and co-sponsored by the U.S. and Canadian National Committees to URSI.
-Ottawa, Canada hosted the most recent NARS meeting in July 2007.
+Vancouver, Canada will host the next NARS meeting in July 2015.

 Travel Fellowships and Paper Competitions

 Encouraging and increasing the involvement of graduate students and young scientists in radio science is a high priority of the USNC-URSI.
 Every full-time student at a U.S. university who is the primary author and presenter on an accepted paper is eligible to receive a travel award to attend the January National Radio Science Meeting in Boulder, Colorado.
-In 2010, the USNC-URSI provided travel awards to approximately 100 students.
+Every year, the USNC-URSI provides travel awards to approximately 100 students.
 The USNC also provides travel fellowships for students at U.S. universities to present papers at the periodic North American Radio Science Meetings (NARS).

 The Ernest K. Smith Student Paper Competition is organized at each National Radio Science Meeting as well.
 Papers are reviewed by representatives of the 10 USNC-URSI commissions and the top three authors are invited to present their research at a special plenary session.
 Awards are given for First Prize ($1000), Second Prize ($750), and Third Prize ($500).